 When presenting for your vaccine appointment, you will be required to show identification that you fall into one of the afore mentioned sectors.

 Please know changes and updates are fluid.
 As information updates, our social media pages will be updated as well.

 A phone number is also being developed for those who may not have access to the internet.
 When that number is available, you will be notified.
 In the interim, individuals may also call the DHEC Care Line at 855-472-3432.

-A community vaccination clinic is now open in Rock Hill.
+A new community vaccination clinic is also now open in Rock Hill.

 The clinic, led by Rock Hill in cooperation with SC DHEC and Piedmont Medical Center, is located at the Galleria Mall at 2301 Dave Lyle Blvd in Rock Hill.
 It is in the space formerly occupied by Home South and Goody’s.
 Operating hours will be Tuesdays through Fridays from 9 a.m. to 4 p.m. by appointment only.
 The clinic opened January 22.

 Click here sign up.

 Appointments are required and will follow the guidelines for phased eligibility outlined by DHEC, with availability dependent upon the number of doses received each week from DHEC.
 Appointments for second doses will be made at the time the first shot is given.

 Appointments will be filled weekly based on the number of vaccine doses available.
 When no additional appointments are available, patients will be told to check back online to schedule appointments as they become available.

 Dozens of volunteers are needed daily to assist with a variety of tasks including registration, data entry, and answering phones to make appointments and answer questions.
 Medical professionals are also needed to administer shots and observe patients following their inoculation.